 Whilst making a homemade will may be tempting and something we have all thought of at some stage, it is vitally important that you seek legal assistance and advice in this area.
+Making a will in Ireland with the correct legal advice is a very affordable and worthwhile process.
 We like to think of homemade wills as DIY, a little bit of knowledge goes a long way, but it’s the finer details that need the most attention and sometimes we just need an expert to step in.
 In the times we live in, individuals have accumulated more wealth and assets than they have in previous generations, so a valid will drafted by an experienced solicitor is vitally important.

 If a will is incorrectly drafted and possibly invalid, it can have horrific consequences for the surviving family members and loved ones.
 A relatively small fee can ensure that your will is drafted in accordance with the law and will serve your wishes in their entirety in the event of your death.
 Making a homemade will is not worth the risk it poses to those you love, it could put them at risk of expensive court fees and years of battling to get what is rightfully theirs.
 Avoiding disputes at all costs is the name of the game here, the lower the risk for disputes, the lower the costs will be to those you love.